Installing phpList manually

 Create a database using your control panel

-Once you have uploaded the /lists directory, go to your hosting control panel and create a database.
+Once you have uploaded the /lists directory, go to your hosting control panel or to the localhost from your browser and create a database.
 If you need help, your web hosting company can help you with this.

 Whatever the process, you will always end up with three things: